进行生产

 - Defer loading heavy JavaScript bundles until needed.

-- Ensure loggingis set up.
+loggingis set up. - Ensure

-- Ensure error handlingis set up.
+error handlingis set up. - Configure the

-- Ensure you are measuring performance.
+404(Not Found) and500(Error) pages. - Ensure you are

-- Improve performance using:
+Supported Browsers and Features. - Improve performance using:

-- next/image and Automatic Image Optimization
+next/image and Automatic Image OptimizationAutomatic Font OptimizationScript Optimization

 # Caching